lazaruslarue/express-barebone/README.md

 # node / express - api lecture

-this lecture should help y'all to begin understanding node & what it's strengths are.
+this lecture should help you all to begin understanding node & what it's strengths are.

 we'll write some software that runs on node today, and i'll do a bit of live coding to help the process along.

-questions?
+## node

+[node](https://nodejs.org) is a javascript runtime built on Chrome's V8 engine. it gives you access to the machine's I/O.

+examples?

+- programs scripts
+- modules - http, fs, etc...
+- servers/ports

+🙏🏽

 ## helper software

 - [nodemon](npmjs.com/package/nodemon)
 - [postman](https://www.getpostman.com)

-## node
+## http module

 [node](https://nodejs.org) is a javascript runtime built on Chrome's V8 engine. it gives you access to the machine's I/O.